 Business systems analysts typically begin their careers in entry-level positions, for example, as junior BAs or business process analysts.
 In these roles, they learn how to analyze business operations and identify areas where technology can be implemented to improve efficiency and productivity.
 As they gain experience, they may take on more complex projects and work with larger teams.

 With several years of experience, these professionals can advance to senior BA or lead business analyst.
 In these higher positions, they are responsible for overseeing a team of analysts and ensuring that all projects are completed on time, within budget, and meet the company’s goals and objectives.

 From there, BSAs may progress to a manager role, where they oversee multiple teams and are responsible for the overall strategy and direction of the company’s business systems analysis function.
 They may also move into a different role, such as project management, IT management, or consulting.

 Similar job titles

 As businesses become more data-driven, there is a growing need for professionals who can interpret and analyze large amounts of data to inform business decisions.
 This trend is expected to continue, creating new opportunities for BSAs who can combine technical expertise with strong business acumen.

 Employment projections for business system analysts

-According to the U.S. Bureau of Labor Statistics, employment of management analysts is projected to grow 11 percent from 2021 to 2031, much faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of management analysts is projected to grow 11 percent through 2031, much faster than the average for all occupations.
 This growth is due in part to the increasing need for companies to streamline their operations and optimize their use of technology.

 Business systems analyst career tips